cakephp/docs/en/console-commands/repl.rst

 .. note::

-    The plugin was shipped with the CakePHP app skelton before 4.3.
+    The plugin was shipped with the CakePHP app skeleton before 4.3.

 You can start the interactive console using: